C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 for instance: ::

-   i = 0
+   i = 10

    while True:
-      i += 1
       print i
-      if i > :
+      if i > 5:
          break
-   1
-   2
-   3
-   4
-   5
+   10

 When to use a a *while* loop?

+* When you need to loop but not over a collection.
 * When there is a loop exit condition
 * When you want to start a loop only upon a given condition
 * When it may happen that nothing is done at all
-* When you are searching for a particular element in a list
+* When you are searching for a particular element in a sequence data type.

 .. _exceptions: